FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: Experiments

-We first pre-train \emph{FairMOT} on the CrowdHuman dataset \cite{shao2018crowdhuman}.
+We first pre-train \emph{FairMOT} on the CrowdHuman dataset \citep{shao2018crowdhuman}.
 In particular, we assign a unique identity label for each bounding box and train \emph{FairMOT} using the method described in section \ref{sec:training}.
 Then we finetune the pre-trained model on the target dataset MOT17.

 Table~\ref{table:weakly} shows the results.
-First, pre-training via self-supervised learning on CrowdHuman outperforms directly training on the MOT17 dataset by a large margin.
-Second, the self-supervised learning model even outperforms the fully-supervised model trained on the ``MIX'' and MOT17 datasets.
-The results validate the effectiveness of the proposed self-supervised pre-training, which saves lots of annotation efforts and makes \emph{FairMOT} more attractive in real applications.
+First, the pre-trained model can be directly used as a tracker and get acceptable results on MOT datasets such as MOT17.
+This is because the CrowdHuman dataset can boost the human detection performance and also has strong domain generalization ability.
+Our training of the re-ID features further enhances the association ability of the tracker.
+Second, pre-training on CrowdHuman outperforms directly training on the MOT17 dataset by a large margin.
+Third, the single image training model even outperforms the model trained on the ``MIX'' and MOT17 datasets with identity annotations.
+The results validate the effectiveness of the proposed single image pre-training, which saves lots of annotation efforts and makes \emph{FairMOT} more attractive in real applications.